 What is Binge Drinking?

-Binge drinking refers to a pattern of drinking alcohol that brings your blood alcohol level (also known as blood alcohol concentration or BAC) to at least 0.08 percent (or 0.08 grams of alcohol per deciliter).6
+Binge drinking refers to a pattern of drinking alcohol that brings your blood alcohol level to at least 0.08 percent.6

 Binge drinking is never considered safe.
 It contributes to tens of thousands of deaths every year.